FabioDainese/Cyber_Security/2 - overshade/README.md

 To solve this problem we will use a brute forcing technique, which consists to execute a Python script that will generate strings until it finds one in which the last 3 hashed characters (sha256) will be equal to `'00ae88'` (`00`: end character string; `ae88`: non-overwritable characters - to remind that it is in *little endianness* order).
 Once this string is found we could execute the '*overshade*' program by first entering the plain text version of the string found + filling characters up to 20 + hased version of the string.

 P.S.
-Obviously the `flag` file wasn't readable for our system user, so I couldn't dump the content.
+Obviously the `flag` file wasn't readable for our system user, so I couldn't simply dump the content.
+Another thing was that the *starcalc* program was compiled with no stack protector (option `-fno-stack-protector`).

 ## Original Description